gbv/k10plus-subjects/README.md

     wc -l *.tsv
     awk -F'\t' '$3{print $3}' bk.tsv | grep -v https | sort | uniq -c

+The data can also be used to detect cataloging errors such as invalid and repeated notations etc.

+### Cleanup and reduce indexing data

-If not interested in sources (`$A`), reduce the data to PPN, vocabulary and notation:
+If not interested in sources (`$A`) and details of cataloging, reduce the data to PPN, vocabulary and notation:

     ./classification-subjects.sh > subjects.tsv

+*This step still needs to be extended by cleanup of invalid notations (<https://github.com/gbv/k10plus-subjects/issues/2>)*

 The file `subjects.tsv` contains three columns